simon-javier/backup-manuscript-thesis/main.typ

   ]
 }

 @vit shows the architecutre of ViTs.
+The figure is from #cite(<geeksforgeeks-2025d>).
 The input image is divided into patches which are flattened and embedded using linear projection.
 Positional encodings are then added to the patch embeddings to retain spatial information.
 The patch embeddings are passed through multiple transformer encoder layers, which include multi-head self-attention and feed-forward networks.
 Lastly, the CLS token's output is extracted and fed into Multi-Layer Perceptrons (MLP) for the final classification.

 ==== Transfer Learning
 According to #cite(<murel-jacob-2025>), transfer learning uses pre-trained models from one machine learning task or dataset to improve performance and generalizability on a related task or dataset.